popase/EMI_Platform/README.md

 ## 6. Synchronization procedure

-Reference measurements from the SPM72 were acquired using the Raspberry Pi camera/OCR subsystem at approximately 30 s intervals.
+Reference measurements from the SPM72 were acquired using the Raspberry Pi USB UVC microscope/OCR subsystem at approximately 30 s intervals.

 The EMI Node generated timestamped measurement records in UTC.